 The Federal health care fraud statute is found in 18 U.S.C. § 1347.
 While there are three elements the Government must prove to secure a health care fraud conviction under Sec.
 1347, the primary element requires a showing beyond a reasonable doubt that the defendant knowingly and willfully executed or attempted to execute a scheme or artifice to defraud a health care benefit program.
 The penalty for violating this subsection is a fine and term of imprisonment not exceeding ten years unless serious bodily injury results, which increases the term of imprisonment to not more than twenty years.
 If a violation of death results from a violation of this subsection, the imprisonment range can increases to a possible life.

 There are two federal money laundering statutes: 18 U.S.C. §§ 1956 and 1957.
-Of the two, Section 1956 is the one most often used statute to prosecute money laundering offenses.
+Of the two, Section 1956 is the most often used statute for prosecuting money laundering offenses.
 The statute prohibits four kinds of money laundering.
 Each can occur only in connection with what the statute defines as “specified unlawful activities” (SUA).
 Section 1956’s companion, § 1957, prohibits depositing or spending more than $10,000 of the proceeds from Section 1956 SUA.

-Bankruptcy fraud is a federal crime that occurs when a defendant undertakes a fraud scheme against anyone and then carries out or conceals the scheme by filing for bankruptcy or by filing any false or misleading entry or document in the bankruptcy.
+Bankruptcy fraud is a federal crime that occurs when a defendant engages in a fraud scheme against anyone and then carries out or conceals it by filing for bankruptcy or by filing any false or misleading entry or document in the bankruptcy case.
 18 U.S.C. § 157 punishes a defendant found guilty under this section with imprisonment of not more than five years.
 Section 157 is patterned after the Federal mail and wire fraud statutes and was created by the Bankruptcy Reform Act of 1994.

-Tax fraud generally involves a host of crimes: filing false tax returns, failure to pay taxes, filing false documents, failure to collect employment taxes, and failure to file a tax return.
+Tax fraud generally involves a host of crimes: filing false tax returns, failing to pay taxes, filing false documents, failing to collect employment taxes, and failing to file a tax return.
 Tax fraud can trigger a host of criminal law violations found in both Title 26 and Title 18 of the United States Code.
-Tax fraud can be punished both as a criminal or civil offense.
-Civil offenses are usually prosecuted under Title 26 while criminal offenses are prosecuted under Title 18.
+Tax fraud can be punished as both a criminal and a civil offense.
+Civil offenses are usually prosecuted under Title 26, while criminal offenses are prosecuted under Title 18.
 If two or more people are involved in any tax fraud scheme, the Government will generally indict under the conspiracy statute, 18 U.S.C. § 371.

 Tax evasion is charged more often by Federal prosecutors than tax fraud.
 This offense is generally tied to the taxpayer’s deliberate misrepresentation of taxable income.
-For the individual, the crime is punishable up to five years in prison, a fine of up to $250,000 (or both), and an assessment for the cost of the prosecution.
+For the individual, the crime is punishable by up to 5 years in prison, a fine of up to $250,000 (or both), and an assessment of the cost of prosecution.
 These crimes are most often prosecuted under Section 7201 of Title 26, the Internal Revenue Code.

 Fraud experts report that fraud is endemic in this country, if not worldwide.
-Some fraud experts estimate that as many as 90 percent of employees in this country engage in workplace fraud, from large scale thefts to minor falsified sick leave abuses.
-One expert said as many as one-third of the employees have stolen money, merchandise or property from their employers, including “executives.”
+Some fraud experts estimate that as many as 90 percent of employees in this country engage in workplace fraud, ranging from large-scale thefts to minor abuses such as falsified sick leave.
+One expert said as many as one-third of the employees have stolen money, merchandise, or property from their employers, including “executives.”

-According to the Association of Certified Fraud Examiners, there are three primary components that lead to fraud behaviors: perceived unshareable financial need (individual financial pressure); perceived opportunity (position of trust), and rationalization (justification).
+According to the Association of Certified Fraud Examiners, there are three primary components that lead to fraudulent behavior: perceived unshareable financial need (individual financial pressure), perceived opportunity (position of trust), and rationalization (justification).

-John T. Floyd has over twenty years experience representing businesses and individuals under investigation for allegations of complex business fraud and securities fraud.
+John T. Floyd has over 20 years of experience representing businesses and individuals under investigation for complex business and securities fraud.

 The labels may be offensive, but they are instructive in understanding law enforcement perspective and investigative assumptions.

 This is a person who commits fraud with a specific intent to steal money.
-They are usually creative and cunning, like those who engage in Ponzi schemes, offering products with no products behind the pitch, up-front money fee schemes, and “pump and dump” schemes.
+They are usually creative and cunning, like those who engage in Ponzi schemes, offering products with no underlying assets behind the pitch, up-front money-fee schemes, and “pump and dump” schemes.

-This is a person who borrows money with the intent to pay it back, but things happen that prevent this.
+This is a person who borrows money with the intent to repay it, but circumstances prevent repayment.
 Ms. Richards said, “they may do it to cover a shortfall in the firm’s revenues or to conceal less-than-expected performance results.”
 So they dip into clients’ accounts to get the money needed to “pay the firm’s operating expenses.”
 They justify the unlawful action by telling themselves it is a “loan” they will pay back.

 This person is positioned to take from the “open cash drawer” scenario.
 Examples of this type of fraud, Ms. Richards said, can be seen in “insider trading cases involving people who otherwise may hold positions of respect and authority—corporate executives, lawyers, even compliance professionals.
 These people may not have sought out the material non-public information, but rather came into possession of it through their positions, and becoming opportunists, used that information for trade.”